girlscript/winter-of-contributing/Datascience_With_Python/Machine Learning/Algorithms/Apriori Algorithm/README.md

 <b>Content</b>
 1. What are itemsets and frequent itemsets
 2. What does apriori algorithm do?
+3. Applications
-3. Important terms
+4. Important terms
-4. Steps
-5. Example
+5. Steps
+6. Example of how algorithm works
-6. Limitations
+7. Limitations
+8. Code description

 <b>What are itemsets and frequent itemsets?</b><br>
 When different kinds of items together form a set, it is called an itemset.
 If it contains k different types of items, then it is precisely called 'k-itemset'.When in a certain amount of transactions, a particular itemset is occuring frequently, it is called a frequent itemset.<br>